 - Select disease resistant varieties of tomatoes, and consider growing determinate tomatoes.
 Determinate tomatoes are shorter and bushier than indeterminate and they do not continue growing until frost, so they do not vine and outgrow the trellis or stakes you may have in your pots.
 With determinates you will get a lot of tomatoes over a 3 to 4 week period rather than fewer tomatoes over a longer period (all summer) as with indeterminates.
 Most heirloom varieties are indeterminate, but a few examples of determinate heirloom varieties that grow well in pots are: Raspberry Lyanna, Manitoba, Principe Borghese, Prescott, and Black Sea Man.
 You can certainly grow indeterminate tomatoes (heirloom or hybrid) in pots, they are just higher maintenance;

-All is not lost if your first flush of tomatoes has blossom end rot.
+If your first flush of tomatoes has blossom end rot, do not toss the entire plant.
 It is not a disease that lives in the soil like blight so it is certainly possible to save the remaining tomatoes.
-Follow these steps and you can still enjoy a large harvest for the remaining part of summer:

 - Set up a soaker hose system, transplant to a self-watering container, or be very conscientious about seeing that the pot does not dry out to less than 1 inch of water a week (and water the soil, not the leaves if using a hose or watering can);